Satisfactory Academic Progress

 Evaluations of Satisfactory Student Academic Performance

-• The Office of Student Financial Services will review each student’s progress after each term (including the summer term, if applicable) and a student will be notified if the results of an evaluation impact his or her eligibility for financial aid.
+• The Office of Student Financial Services will review each student’s progress after each term (including the summer term, if applicable) and a student will be notified if the results of an evaluation impact the student's eligibility for financial aid.

 • All periods of enrollment at Suffolk University (including study abroad and consortium agreement terms) are considered when evaluating SAP.
 Periods in which the student did not receive financial aid funds will also be considered when determining SAP.